1. Changelog

 stdc_vla_alloc is visible at a given scope when a variable length array is declared, then the other shall also be visible at that same scope.

-void * ( size_t n , size_t align , size_t actual_size [ static 1 ]) shall have a (pointer to) function type compatible with
+void * ( size_t n , size_t align , size_t actual_size [ static 1 ]) is in scope, it shall have a (pointer to) function type compatible with

 void ( void * ptr , size_t n , size_t align ) The

-function must return a valid pointer that has at least
+function shall return a non-null pointer to at least

-stdc_vla_alloc bytes and has the requested or compatible alignment
+stdc_vla_alloc bytes of allocated storage (7.24.4) and has the requested or compatible alignment

 n .
-The actual usable size of the allocation must be written into the
+The actual usable size of the allocation shall be written into the

 alignment parameter, representing the usable size in bytes of the allocation.